AlexKaruiru/pokemon-API/README.md

 # pokemonp-API
-A simpler implementation of the PokeApi https://pokeapi.co/api/v2
+An implementation of the PokeApi https://pokeapi.co/api/v2